 Visit the Alberta Council of Women’s Shelters learn more about the signs and forms of domestic violence.

-Lurana Shelter is a first-stage, emergency shelter providing safe, secure refuge and emergency services such as food, clothing, transportation and child support as well as specialized services related to counseling, advocacy, legal and medical are available by staff or through community partnerships.
+Lurana Shelter is a first-stage, emergency shelter providing safe, secure refuge and emergency services such as food, clothing, transportation and child support as well as specialized services related to counselling and advocacy.

 La Salle is a second-stage shelter for women and their children, who have left abuse and are transitioning from a first-stage shelter into longer-term, safe housing.
 This program provides accommodation in private, furnished suites, for up to a year.
 During this time clients receive support and counselling as they access educational, employment, and training opportunities, while working to transition to long-term, safe housing in the community.